roman01la/babel-plugin-stateful-functional-react-components/README.md

 ## Why?
 Because functional components are concise and it's annoying to write ES2015 classes when all you need is local state.

+## Advantages
+- No runtime overhead
+- No dependencies that adds additional KB's to your bundle

 ## Example

 __Input__